-During the year, except for the Statutory Auditors, the Chairman of the Board of Directors and the Vice Chairman and Chief Executive Officer, no person outside the Appointments and Remuneration Committee took part in meetings of the Appointments and Remuneration Committee.
+With the exception of the Statutory Auditors and the Chairman of the Board of Directors, no person outside the Appointments and Remuneration Committee took part in meetings of the Appointments and Remuneration Committee during the year.

 No financial resources were allocated to the Appointments and Remuneration Committee, as it uses the Issuer's corporate resources and structures to carry out its duties.